uchicago-dsi/climate-cabinet-campaign-finance-tracker/data/README.md

 #### Minnesota Campaign Finance Data

 ##### Summary
-- The Minnesota Campaign Finance data are publicly available on the [Minnesota Campaign Finance and Public Disclosure Board](https://cfb.mn.gov/reports-and-data/self-help/data-downloads/campaign-finance/) in csv format and has no anti-webscraping defenses.
+- The Minnesota Campaign Finance data are available [here](https://drive.google.com/drive/u/2/folders/1uA70woWDhTf3_0F8AbadDa_XIKraCeoc) in csv format and has no anti-webscraping defenses.

-- However, there is an glitch in the data available through the Data Downloads page above: this dataset does not include contributions reported by the committees of candidates for State Court of Appeals Judge.
-Consequently, I have utilized an alternative dataset provided by the Minnesota Campaign Finance website developer.
+- The above dataset is provided by the Minnesota Campaign Finance website developer.
 This dataset comprises 10 separate CSV files, each documenting contributions made to a specific recipient type from 1998 to 2023.
 I have consolidated these files into a single dataset to ensure comprehensive coverage.
+This dataset also includes a non-candidate contribution dataset and an independent expenditure dataset.

 - The old dataset comprises itemized records of contributions and expenditures made since 2015, specifically including transactions exceeding $200, which aligns with the reporting threshold set at $200 in Minnesota campaign finance regulations.
 The new dataset itemizes all contributions to candidates from 1998 to 2023.

-- For the purpose of our project I will focus on contribution, not expenditure.
+- For the purpose of our project I will focus on contribution and independent expenditure.

 ##### Features
 - Races / Office Sought: